Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Threats to Validity

-Threats to the external validity concern the generalizability of our approach.
+\head{External Validity:} Threats to the external validity concern the generalizability of our approach.
 We have validated the approach on a representative sample of APR benchmarks, but have not extended the results to language pairs that were not covered.
-Moreover, we applied the approach using only eight transformer-based models.
+However, we focused our evaluation on single-hunk bugs, therefore, effectiveness may not transfer to more complex multi-hunk or multi-file bugs.
+These multi-hunk bugs may represent a more realistic scenario that requires richer context and evaluation of cross-hunk consistency.
+Moreover, we applied the approach using only nine transformer-based models.
 Extending the evaluation requires more computational resources and language models that comply with the RTT requirements in Section~\ref{sec:models}.

-\head{Conclusion Validity:~} For our experiments, we used off-the-shelf language models that are publicly available and can be used without retraining.
+\head{Conclusion Validity:} For our experiments, we used off-the-shelf language models that are publicly available and can be used without retraining.
 The four benchmarks are also publicly available and widely used in APR research.
-To support open science and enable replication and verification of our work, a replication package is made available via Zenodo.\footref{replication}
+To support open science and enable replication and verification of our work, a replication package is available.\footref{replication}